This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-In test(A{}, B{}), template parameter deduction fails because the test function implies an important condition: the types of a and b must be the same.
-Thus, the error is that no matching function is found.
-In test(A{}, A{}), template parameter deduction succeeds, and instantiation proceeds, but an error occurs during instantiation.
-That is, T is deduced as A, and when substituting A into the function body, an error occurs.
-The compiler then lists all the reasons why the substitution failed.
+In test(A{}, B{}), template parameter deduction failed.
+This is because the test function implies an important condition: that the types of a and b are the same.
+So, it actually reports an error that no matching function was found.
+For the second function, test(A{}, A{}), template parameter deduction succeeded, and it entered the instantiation phase, but an error occurred during instantiation.
+This means that T has been deduced as A, and an error occurred when trying to substitute A into the function body.
+Therefore, the compiler has to list the reasons for the substitution failure within the function body.

 struct A {};